Welcome to the 4th Annual European Packrafting Meet-up and Packraft Testival!

 What to bring:

 Your personal packrafting kit.
 There will be a selection of packrafts and packrafting gear available for test.
-However you can also rent gear for the entire event from Packraft Explorers.
+If you would like to rent gear for the entire event, you can contact the Packraft Explorers.

 We recommend to bring the following gear :